MicrosoftDocs/iis-docs/iis/develop/extending-iis-configuration/configuration-extensibility.md

 ### Step 3 - Testing

 Finally, check to see if the method is working.
 A quick and easy way to do this is to write a simple VB script.
-Below is an example script that outputs the logfileCount, then calls our method and ouputs the logfileCount.
+Below is an example script that outputs the logfileCount, then calls our method and outputs the logfileCount.
 Simply update the SimpleLoggingTest.vbs file you created earlier and enter the following:

 [!code-vb[Main](configuration-extensibility/samples/sample33.vb)]